Abadrausar/nanofort/Rubble/other/Rubble Conventions.md

 If applicable "template name" should be the full name of the primary template that uses the key.
 If one template writes data to a key and another reads the data back use the name of the writing template.
 If multiple templates write to the key use the name of the one used most commonly.
-If the primary interface to the key is script functions rather than templates use the function name.
+If the primary interface to the key is a script function rather than a template use the function name.

 The "extra" field is set if a template needs multiple keys, in this case set this field to something descriptive.